blaze00193/X-ChainToken/README.md

 >Note that neither `increaseAllowance` nor `decreaseAllowance ` were implemented

-### Integration

-Looking at the test file MocaTokenTest.t.sol will give a clearer picture on the execution process, with respect to integration.

-Note that DummyContractWallet.sol serves as an example of a smart contract wallet as part of testing support for EIP1271.
-It's implementation of `isValidSignature` should be referenced.

-If a smart contract wallet implements `isValidSignature` differently, the signature verification will fail.

 ## MocaTokenAdaptor Contract

 Since we have opted to not natively deploy the token with LZ, the MocaTokenAdaptor contract will have to be deployed on the home chain alongside the MocaToken contract.